 Botanical name: Epipremnum aureum ‘Jessenia’

-Jessenia pothos has heart-shaped light green leaves studded with greenish-yellow colors.
+Jessenia pothos has heart-shaped light green leaves studded with greenish-yellow colours.
 Every leaf of Jessenia pothos will be distinct from the others, much as Marble Queen.
 Due to a lack of chlorophyll, Jessenia grows more slowly than non-variegated pothos.

 Marble Queen and Jessenia are easily distinguished because the limey-green variegation of Jessenia is considerably darker than the brighter, whiter variegation of Marble Queen.